A see-saw scenario of an $A_4$ flavour symmetric standard model: -flavour symmetric see-saw-I model

 \section{$A_4$-flavour symmetric see-saw-I model}

-We present in this section an $A_4$-flavour symmetric extension of a type-I see-saw model.
-There could be different versions of this extended model but the two of them given in Tabs. \ref{ssI1} and \ref{ssI2} require a minimal and ``natural" extension, thus, this model can be referred to as the minimally extended model of the type-I see-saw model, or, just, the minimal model, for short.
-The group transformation nature of the fields in the considered model is shown in the mentioned tables, where $\ell_{Li}$ and $\ell_{Ri}$, $i=1,2,3$, are the three generations of the left-handed- and the right-handed charged leptons, respectively, and \be \Phi_h^T=(\phi_{h1}, \phi_{h2}, \phi_{h3}), \ee with
+We present in this section an $A_4$-flavour symmetric extension of a type-I see-saw model, while the see-saw models of type-II and type-III can be investigated in separate works.
+There could be different versions of this extended model but the one given in Tab. \ref{ssI1} requires a minimal and ``natural" extension, thus, this model can be referred to as the minimally extended model of the type-I see-saw model, or, just, the minimal model, for short.

+The group transformation nature of the fields in the considered model is shown on the table, where $\ell_{L}=(\ell_{L1},\ell_{L2},\ell_{L3})$ and $\ell_{Ri}$, $i=1,2,3$, are the three generations of the left-handed- and the right-handed charged leptons, respectively.
+The three iso-doublets $\ell_{Li}$ form together an $A_4$-triplet, while the iso-singlets $\ell_{Ri}$ are also $A_4$-singlets, 1, $1'$ and $1''$ (we can consider another version in which $\ell_{Ri}$ are components of an $A_4$-triplet).
+We note that the states $\ell_i$ ($\ell_{Li}$ and $\ell_{Ri}$) in general may not coincide with the states $l=e,\mu,\tau$, to which we need to make a rotation given in the subsection following.
+The new fermions $N_T$, $N_S$, $N_{S'}$ and $N_{S''}$, being neutral fields and iso-singlets, are an $A_4$-triplet and three $A_4$-singlets 1, $1'$ and $1"$, respectively.\\